-So, this agreement act as a blueprint which can help resolve any of the any of the possible issue/conflict which may arise in the future.
-It reduces the confusion between the member(s) and eases out the business operation.
+- This agreement act as an ultimate blueprint which can help resolve any possible issue/conflict which may arise in the future.
+It also reduces the confusion between the member(s) and eases out the business operation.

 Why is it Required?

-While most of the states in US do not require a written operating agreement but without it, the business is prone to confusion, disputes and possible waiving off the limited liability which LLC enjoys.
+While most of the states in US do not require a written operating agreement but without it, your business may be prone to confusion, and disputes.
+And in the worst case, it could lead to waiving off the limited liability of your LLC.

-In such cases, the default state statutes becomes the binding authority.
+In cases like these, the default state statutes become the binding authority.

 Also, not having an operating agreement indicates that business was not professional enough to complete all the business formalities.
 When such businesses are sued, the court may not uphold the limited liability status of the LLC.
 In legal terms, this is known as piercing the corporate veil.